 What is ETIAS?

-It’s important to know that ETIAS is not a visa, it’s a visa waiver, similar to an ESTA for entering the US.
+ETIAS (which is an acronym for the European Travel Information and Authorisation System) is not a visa, it’s a visa waiver, similar to an ESTA for entering the US.

 Do I need an ETIAS to travel to Europe from the UK?